bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 25. Task management application

-If you’re looking for more language-specific projects, consider checking out [Javascript Projects for Beginners](/javascript/javascript-projects-for-beginners/) or [Python Projects for Beginners](/python/python-projects-for-beginners/).
+If you're looking for more language-specific projects, consider checking out [Javascript Projects for Beginners](/javascript/javascript-projects-for-beginners/) or [Python Projects for Beginners](/python/python-projects-for-beginners/).

 ## Starting a computer science path

-Once you’ve completed your schooling, or even before you’ve finished, **start look for jobs straight away**.
+Once you've completed your schooling, or even before you've finished, **start look for jobs straight away**.
 Familiarize yourself with job requirements to find an entry level job–though some jobs and projects can launch you into intermediate level jobs.
 The [outlook for computer jobs is bright](/jobs/whats-the-job-outlook-for-computer-science-students/), and with the proper set of skills learned, (and a brushed up [resume](/computer-science/computer-science-resumes)) you should be able to find a job in no time.
-If you’re unsure of what jobs to look for [check out some of our other articles](/categories/jobs/) for more insight.
+If you're unsure of what jobs to look for [check out some of our other articles](/categories/jobs/) for more insight.

 ## Can you really learn computer science?

 Computer Science is, overall, a blend of math and science, of soft skills and hard skills, all it's all tied together to keep our apps, phones and computers running.
 Pursuing computer science requires you to become a rapacious learner with an insatiable curiosity and a strong propensity for problem-solving.
-Even if you think of yourself as a computer ‘dummy’, if you invest the time and effort, computer science will reward you, whichever path you choose to pursue.
+Even if you think of yourself as a computer 'dummy', if you invest the time and effort, computer science will reward you, whichever path you choose to pursue.

 Good luck!!!